CodesByPratham/Java/Concepts/README.md

 Methods in Java are blocks of code that perform a specific task and are reusable.
 They are declared within a class and can be called from other parts of the program.
 Methods can have parameters and return values, or they can be void.

-## Shadowing

-Shadowing occurs in Java when a variable declared within a certain scope has the same name as a variable declared in an outer scope.
-In such cases, the inner variable "shadows" the outer variable, making it inaccessible within that scope.

-## Type Casting

-Type casting in Java is the process of converting one data type into another.
-It can be either implicit or explicit.
-Implicit type casting (widening) occurs when converting from a smaller data type to a larger data type, while explicit type casting (narrowing) requires an explicit cast operator and may result in data loss.

 ## Strings